 The Interior of St. John the Baptist Cathedral

-When you enter the cathedral, you will noticed the French Gothic interior.
+When you enter the cathedral, you will notice the French Gothic interior.
 It is simply stunning.

 There are 34 murals all painted by popular Savannah artist, Christopher Murphy.
 These were actually painted in New York on canvas and then assembled in the cathedral later!

-Along the either side of the cathedral are Stations of the Cross and glorious stained glass windows featuring parts of the Bible.
+Along either side of the cathedral are Stations of the Cross and glorious stained glass windows depicting parts of the Bible.

-The stained glass that illuminates the sanctuary were actually made in Innsbruck, Austria, and date back to 1904.
+The stained glass that illuminates the sanctuary was actually made in Innsbruck, Austria and dates back to 1904.